 Ms. Ruthie Koerts

 Ms. Kathy Dengler, Bishop’s Liaison to the Team

-Since our last report to Convention, the Training and Resources Team of the Commission on Ministry has presented the JumpStart! program and Worship Leader Training.
-The Team continues to work on training opportunities for Vestries and Licensed Ministry Leaders.
+Since our last report to Convention, the Training and Resources Team of the Commission on Ministry has held a Vestry Day and continues offer training opportunities for various Licensed Ministry Leaders.

 Lay Preaching Program

-The Lay Preaching Program is now in its third year in the Diocese of Central New York.
-Coordinated by The Rev. Carrie Schofield-Broadbent, the students meet for two years: four times a year with weekly homework and assignments between each class.
-There are seven current students and we hope for five new students in 2017.
+The Lay Preaching Program is now in its fourth year in the Diocese of Central New York.
+Now coordinated by The Rev. Bridget McManus, the students meet for two years: four times a year with weekly homework and assignments between each class.
+There are seven current students and we added for seven new students in 2017.